 At the end of the day a living authenticity leads to connectedness, exchange, growth and love.
 Small children show us how it’s done as they haven’t learned yet how to distort themselves.

 All that is simple but not easy.

 Test your authenticity

-Together with my former coach-trainees Alma and Emanuel we offer a format in which you can put your own authenticity to the test.
-Weekly, online and under the beautiful name of Tuesday is Truthday.
+In our Truthday-Sessions you can put your authenticity to the test.
+Together with a group of strangers, friends, familiy or co-workers – as you wish.
 We are looking forward to having you in one of our drop-in sessions!
 Learn more on www.truthday.ch.